WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   1. verb: meet (someone) face to face with hostile or argumentative intent. 以敌对或争论的意图与（某人）面对面。

+     _"he confronted the robbers as they were trying to leave"_

+     - (of a problem, difficulty, etc.) present itself to (someone) so that dealing with it cannot be avoided.

+       _"post-czarist Russia was confronted with a Ukrainian national movement"_

+     - face up to and deal with (a problem or difficult situation).

+       _"usually the best thing you can do in an embarrassing situation is to confront it head on"_

+     - compel (someone) to face or consider something, especially by way of accusation.

+       _"Tricia confronted him with her suspicions"_

+     - appear or be placed in front of (someone) so as to unsettle or threaten.

+       _"we were confronted with pictures of moving skeletons"_

+- confrontation

+  1. noun: a hostile or argumentative meeting or situation between opposing parties.

+     _"a confrontation with the legislature"_

 - confusion

   1. noun: lack of understanding; uncertainty. 缺乏理解、不确定。